Enterprise-CMCS/managed-care-review/README.md

 We currently use the CMS Federal (.us) install of Launch Darkly to manage our feature flags.
 This can be accessed through [LD Federal](https://app.launchdarkly.us) by providing the email address associated with your EUA account (e.g. `@teamtrussworks.com`), which will redirect you to CMS SSO.

-There are [technical design docs](docs/technical-design) about how to add feature flags and how to test with them.
+There are technical design docs about [when to add and remove feature flags](docs/technical-design/launch-darkly-feature-flag-lifecycles.md) and [how to test with feature flags](docs/technical-design/launch-darkly-testing-approach.md).

 ## Contributing